hostspaceng/community-challenge/README.md

    Run the `kubectl create -f backend-deployment.yaml` command to create the backend-deployment resource.

-- frontend-service.yaml: The service needed to reach the vue application and also expose to the internet is created using this file.
+- frontend-service.yaml: The service needed to reach the vue application and also expose it to the internet is created using this file.

    Run the `kubectl create -f frontend-service.yaml` command to create the frontend-service resource.